Calibrating Control-Bounded ADCs: The Digital Estimator

 \subsubsection{Adaptive Filtering}

 One way of estimating $h_1,\dots,h_N$ from \Eq{eq:LMMSE} is an adaptive filtering scheme as shown in \Fig{fig:adaptive_filter}.
 In this work, only frontend calibration, i.e., $u(.)=0$ during calibration, is considered.
-However, we conjecture that, a modified version of \Fig{fig:adaptive_filter} could transform the general content of this paper into a background calibration setting.
-Unfortunately, this falls outside the scope of this paper.

 For the adaptive filter in \Fig{fig:adaptive_filter}, variations of the \ac{LMS} or \ac{RLS} algorithms \cite{Haykin:2002} can directly be applied.
 An advantage of \ac{LMS} algorithm is its low complexity as it only uses the gradient of \Eq{eq:LMMSE}, i.e., $2\EE{\vct{s}_\ell[.] \hat{u}[.]}$, in its update rule where

 To decrease the number of calibration iterations, at the expense of additional computational and memory complexity, the \ac{RLS} algorithm \cite{Haykin:2002,LDHKPK:2007} is a viable alternative.
 For simplicity, only the \ac{RLS} algorithm was considered in this work.
 The \ac{RLS} algorithm minimizes the cost function